unraid/docs/docs/unraid-os/faq/licensing-faq.md

 your current key type and registration information.

 ## Unraid OS Trial

+### How do Unraid Trials work?

+Trial licenses last 30 days and provide the full functionality of an Unraid Pro license with no attached storage device limit.

+To begin, you must have a quality USB drive ready and download our USB creator tool.
+Then, follow our Getting Started Guide to be up and running in minutes.
+Trial licenses require an internet connection upon server boot to validate.

 ### Can I Transfer my Trial Key to a New Flash Device?